hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 ***Estimated duration: 3-10 minutes.***

 The Fortran 95 compiler is needed to compile TELEMAC-MASCARET through a *Python3* script, which requires that `gfortran` is installed.
 The Debian Linux retrieves `gfortran` from the standard package repositories.
-Thus, to install the Fortran 95 compiler open *Terminal* and type:
+Thus, to install the Fortran 95 compiler, open *Terminal* and type:

 ```
 sudo apt-get install gfortran